Why peace talks between Ukraine and Russia are not as simple as Trump makes out

 Russia controls a little under 19 per cent of Ukraine, including the Crimean peninsula and parts of the regions of Luhansk, Donetsk, Zaporizhzhia and Kherson.
 Ukraine controls a slither of the Russian border region of Kursk.

-During his last annual end-of-year conference, Mr Putin called on Ukraine to withdraw from those four Ukrainian regions and for the west to lift all sanctions.
+During his last annual end-of-year conference, Putin called on Ukraine to withdraw from those four Ukrainian regions and for the West to lift all sanctions.

 European leaders have consistently dismissed this possibility as rewarding the Russian leader for his land grab but Mr Trump appears more open to the idea.